While decluttering your home, have you recently discovered a stash of VHS tapes collecting dust in your attic or in your garage?

 Collectors of cult-classic films and low-budget releases take pride in collecting copies of such films because in most cases, their copies are just one in a handful available in the entire world.

-If you see horror VHS movies with labels from Sun, Thriller Video, Wizard Video, or Slaughterhouse Entertainment (among others), there’s a huge change there is a demand for these rare horror movies.
+If you see horror VHS movies with labels from Sun, Thriller Video, Wizard Video, or Slaughterhouse Entertainment (among others), there’s a huge chance that there is a demand for these rare horror movies.

 This VHS tape was released, but soon recalled when Hulk Hogan sued WCW for breach of contract.
-If you own a copy of this tape, you’d be lucky to sell it for $100 (or more if you’re transacting with a wrestling fan).
+If you own a copy of this tape, you can sell it for $100, or more if you’re transacting with a wrestling fan.

 Wrestlemania VHS tapes sell for $50 to $75 a pop.